Bagas Adi Nugroho

-Bagas Adi Nugroho (born 8 March 1997, in Yogyakarta) is an Indonesian professional footballer who plays for Liga 1 club Arema and the Indonesia national team.
-Although usually deployed as a centre-back, he is also capable of playing as a left-back.
+Bagas Adi Nugroho (born 8 March 1997) is an Indonesian professional footballer who plays as a defender for Liga 1 club Bali United.

 Club career

 Persipasi Bandung Raya

 On 2015, Bagas joined in the Persipasi Bandung Raya squad for 2015 Jenderal Sudirman Cup.

 PSS Sleman

 Bagas joined PSS Sleman in the round of 16 2016 Indonesia Soccer Championship B. Bagas made his debut for PSS on 16 October 2016 in a 1–0 win against Persita Tangerang.
 During his time for PSS Sleman, he played well with PSS Sleman for 3 months and managed to bring PSS as runner up in the 2016 ISC B tournament.

 Arema

 After from PSS Sleman, Bagas joined Arema along with Hanif Sjahbandi on 23 January 2017.
 And he immediately brought his new club to the champions 2017 Indonesia President's Cup.
 Bagas made his league debut on 15 April 2017 in a match against Persib Bandung in the Liga 1.

 In January 2019, Arema's general manager Ruddy Widodo revealed that Bagas would be leaving the club, Bagas will definitely not join Arema FC in 2019 Liga 1.